Inner Outer Nature – Part 2: Nature Retreat (Open to All)

 - Having the necessary clothing and equipment to enjoy being outdoors in a variety of conditions.
 We will be living and practicing outdoors, under the barn or another shelter in case of bad weather, including meditating, eating and walking.

 This is a Covid vaccination-safe retreat.
-Everyone will have complete Covid vaccination (with boosters), and therefore we will be free of the need for masks and social distancing.
+Everyone will have complete Covid vaccination, and will bring negative test results to check-in.
+Therefore we will be free of the need for masks and social distancing.
 We look forward to being in sangha safely and without fear, enjoying the human contact we all need and want.

 If you are not sure about any of this, please inquire.